bluebanquise/bluebanquise/CONTRIBUTING.md

 4. If you are working on Microsoft Windows, please check you do not submit CRLF (seen sometime as ^M at the end of your lines).
 See [Customizing-Git-Git-Configuration](https://www.git-scm.com/book/en/v2/Customizing-Git-Git-Configuration#_code_core_autocrlf_code].

-## Ownership

-By default, each contributing physical person will be added to a “Contributors” list in the main stack README file.
-This is important for us.
-Remember to add yourself with first PR.

-If you do not wish so, you are free.

 ## License

 The stack is under MIT.
 This choice is based on a wish to allow everyone to use it.
 Please consider using the same license if you wish to Pull Request some code into the main project.

-If you do not wish so, but you still wish to contribute, please contact us.